-- A. X-Axis Rail-This rail moves along the Y axis, with its movement controlled by limit switches. - B. 3rd Mirror-This adjustable-angle mirror transfers the laser from the 2nd mirror to the focus lens. - C. Focus Lens-This 18mm lens directs and focuses the laser beam to its point of contact with the engraving material. - D. Air Assist-This device blows pressurized air to kill sparks and blow away gas and debris as you engrave. - E. Laser-The engraving laser itself is invisible but highly dangerous.
-Avoid any direct exposure to your skin or eyes. - F. Autofocus Sensor-This sensor is used by your engraver to focus the laser correctly at the push of a button. - G. Workbed-Use the provided acrylic tool to get the perfect focus for any thickness of material.
+- A. X-Axis Rail-This rail moves along the Y axis, with its movement controlled by limit switches. - B. Air Assist-This device blows pressurised air to kill sparks and blow away gas and debris as you engrave. - C. 3rd Mirror-This adjustable-angle mirror transfers the laser from the 2nd mirror to the focus lens. - D. Red Dot Pointer-This device helps you see the exact position of the invisible engraving laser. - E. Focus Lens-This 18mm lens directs and focuses the laser beam to its point of contact with the engraving material. - F. Laser-The engraving laser itself is invisible but highly dangerous.
+Avoid any direct exposure to your skin or eyes. - G. Workbed-Use the provided acrylic tool to get the perfect focus for any thickness of material.